ramonjd/cronsong/readme.md

 # CronSong
 -------------

 Pick and queue music for your weekly and daily standups.
-To be run on Raspberry PI
+To be run on Raspberry PI, but values can be swapped to suit any linux environment

 ## Reference materials